Partners and Program History

 City School Transportation Safety Committee (CSTSC)

-The CSTSC is composed of community members, City of Palo Alto staff and Palo Alto Unified School District staff who serve in an advisory capacity to the City Manager and the Superintendent on matters relating to school traffic safety for students.
+The CSTSC comprises community members, City of Palo Alto staff, and Palo Alto Unified School District staff who serve in an advisory capacity to the City Manager and the Superintendent on matters relating to school traffic safety for students.
 Members of the public are welcome to attend the monthly meetings.
 Meetings are generally held the third Thursday of the month and are currently virtual due to COVID-19.
-Meeting information can be found here.
+Meeting information can be found on the Safe Routes to School Main Page.
 The CSTSC Charter describes the specific duties and responsibilities of the committee.
-If you are interested in presenting information at a City School Traffic Safety Committee meeting, please contact firstname.lastname@example.org.
+If you are interested in presenting information at a City School Traffic Safety Committee meeting, please email us at firstname.lastname@example.org.

 Significant progress was made to reverse the trend toward car-commuting.
 Thanks to the committee’s work, there are fewer single-family car trips to school and more students walking, biking, and carpooling.
 This was accomplished primarily by educating parents and students on alternatives to driving and the benefits of walking and biking to school.